SoftwareAG/c8y-docs/src/render/guides/users-guide/administration/changing-settings.html.md

 ##### Cumulocity configuration

-When the Azure AD template is selected the configuration panel will look similar to
+When the "Azure AD" template is selected the configuration panel will look similar to the following:

  ![OAuth configuration](/guides/images/users-guide/Administration/admin-sso-aad-basic.png)

 |Field|Description|
 |:---|:---|
 |Azure AD Address| Address of your Azure AD tenant
-|Tenant| Azure AD Tenant name
+|Tenant| Azure AD tenant name
 |Application ID| Application ID
 |Redirect URI| Address of your Cumulocity tenant followed by /tenant/oauth
 |Client secret| Azure AD client secret if applicable
 |Button name| Button name
-|Token issuer| Token issuer value in form of http address
+|Token issuer| Token issuer value in form of a HTTP address

-The second part of the panel is the same to Custom template, where access mapping, user id field selection and signature verification address is provided
+The second part of the panel is the same as for the "Custom" template, where access mapping, user ID field selection and signature verification address are provided.

  ![OAuth configuration](/guides/images/users-guide/Administration/admin-sso-aad-2.png)